kuzminyehor12/watchify/README.md

 Prerequisites:
 * Register in https://newsapi.org/ and copy your API Key
 * Go to Constants.kt file
-* Put your api key instead into API_KET property
+* Put your api key into API_KEY property